 Certain activities can be carried out through joint ventures.
 However, since joint ventures are not considered legal entities separate from their members, each member is liable for tax on profits earned from the activities performed directly by the joint venture.

 A foreign investor can use a Colombian acquisition vehicle and finance it with capital contributions, debt or a combination of both.

-Foreign loans lent to Colombian companies are subject to income tax withholdings; short-term loans (less than one year) are subject to a 33 percent withholding, and the rate for long-term loans is 14 percent.
-Where the lender is not registered with the Colombian Central Bank, the borrower should report to the Central Bank the country of location and nature of the lender (e.g. whether it is a financial institution, related party) prior to the disbursement of the loan.
+Foreign loans to Colombian companies are subject to income tax withholdings.
+Short-term loans (less than 1 year) are subject to a 33 percent withholding.
+The rate for long-term loans is 14 percent.
 Where the lender is a related party, the transaction is subject to transfer pricing rules.